MooersLab/manuscriptInTypst/README.md

 - typst version 0.12.0 (pre-release from GitHub site, required for line numbers)

+If you use tinymist, you will need the correspondng prerelease version.

 ## Bash or zsh function to project initiation (optional)

 Paste into whereever you store your bash functions (.e.g., .bashrc or .bashFunctions sourced from .bashrc).